 - ¼ teaspoon nutmeg

 - 4 tablespoons heavy cream

 - 3 tablespoons granulated sugar

 - 3 ounces (85 g) about 1/2 cup milk chocolate covered toffee bits (such as Heath brand) or chocolate covered toffee bars, finely chopped

 - 1 large egg white

-- Granulated sugar for sprinkling
+- Granulated or coarse turbinado sugar for sprinkling

 - Roll out and place one pie crust into the bottom and sides of a 9-inch pie plate, trimming to the edge of the pie plate all the way around.
 Preheat the oven to 375 degrees F.